 Here’s a long list of things you can do to build a kindness habit.

 Improve Your Life #6: Consider the Point of View of Others

 Before you form an opinion, make sure you fully understand the arguments of your opponent.

 Expand your world-view by getting to know why your friends have those peculiar beliefs.
 Looking at the world in a way that’s not in your comfort zone lets you expand your knowledge and makes you a better thinker.

 When you understand why someone is pro-gun or anti-abortion, then you have some common ground for the discussion.
 If you want to change someone’s opinion, then you have to know their arguments better than they do.

 When you understand the other side’s arguments, then you may be able to change them.
 You don’t have to!
 You can simply accept the there are different perspectives in the world and you are now richer for seeing things through their eyes.

-Find out about emotional intelligence and empathy that the different perspective can bring you.
+Find out about emotional intelligence and empathy that a different perspective can bring you.

-Improve Your Life #7: Give Yourself Some Credit
+Improve My Life #7: Give Yourself Some Credit